howallworks/theoryofeverything/docs/Papers/UnsolvedTwinParadoxLight.en.md

 12. End of the thought experiment with both objects flying together.

 Let's analyze thought experiment 1 from the point of view of Einstein's theory of relativity.
 The measured speeds and accelerations are the same relative to each other from the point of view of each of the particles (you can also check with starships).
-This is the essence of the true twin paradox.
+This is the essence of the true twin paradox version.
 The other particle was moving faster and the accelerations were the same from the point of view of each of the particles.
 As a result, it is unclear how much time will pass for each of the particles in reality.

 Suppose that then you will argue that the second particle, although accelerated as well, but then slowed down and only then moved for a long time $t$.
 And therefore its "clock" will show a greater amount of time and it will decay first.
 Let's show that this is in general a misconception.